pouchdb/pouchdb/docs/_posts/2017-01-04-how-we-performance-tune-pouchdb.md

 For these tests, I focused on the PouchDB `temp-views` test, which can be accessed by checking out the PouchDB codebase, running
 `npm install` and `npm run dev`, then opening `http://127.0.0.1:8000/tests/performance?grep=temp-views` in a browser.
 Different adapters can be tested by adding e.g. `&adapter=memory`.

-These tests were run on an i5 Surface Book running Windows 10 RS1 (aka the Anniversary Update), using Edge 14, Chrome 55, and Firefox 55.
+These tests were run on an i5 Surface Book running Windows 10 RS1 (aka the Anniversary Update, 14393.693), using Edge 14, Chrome 55, and Firefox 50.
+For this benchmark, I took the median of 3 runs to limit variability.

 So without further ado, here's what we managed to speed up!

 ### Using native ES6 Map/Set

-I mentioned earlier that you should always be testing in multiple browsers… but of course that doesn't prevent us from taking advantage of useful features that only appear in one browser's Dev Tools.
+I mentioned earlier that you should always be testing in multiple browsers… but of course that doesn't prevent us from taking advantage of useful debugging features that only appear in one browser's Dev Tools.

 Chrome Dev Tools recently added a neat feature called "Record Allocation Profile," which shows the memory allocation per function.
-Using this feature, I saw that our ES6 Map/Set shims were consuming a lot of memory:
+Using this feature, I saw that our ES6 `Map`/`Set` shims were consuming a lot of memory:

 <!-- RESULTS HERE -->